rmwood367/cs386-Group10-Project/Reports/Week6_Report.md

 * Brian Dorame
     * Created rough draft for deliverable 3
     * Contributed classes to be used on UML diagram
-    * contirbuted to meeting disscusion
+    * Contributed to meeting discussion
-    * cotributed to uml class digram
+    * Contributed to UML class diagram
     - GitHub Summary: 2 pull request : 2 commit